|

-Piano Music Scales -
+Piano Music Scales:

-This page on piano music scales will show you the scales in the treble and bass clef with
+Here are piano music scales in the treble and bass clef with their fingering.
+Most scales have the same fingering:

 RH: 1,2,3,1,2,3,4,5

-LH:
+LH: 5,4,3,2,1,3,2,1

-black keys in the scale.
-Remember that for both hands, your thumbs are
+Some scales have particular fingering because the placement of the black keys in the scale.
+Remember that for both hands, your thumbs are "1" and your pinkies are "5".

-different names.
-I will use the easiest name for the scale
+Some of these scales can be called by 2 different names.
+I will use the easiest name for the scale but also let you know what the other name is.

 The Piano Music Scales: